-- 2.3.1 Statements of Actuarial Opinion Involving Skills that Can Be Learned in More than One Area of Actuarial Practice - Some Statements of Actuarial Opinion may require the exercise of skills that can be learned in more than one area of actuarial practice; for example, the principles involved in calculating annuity reserves could be learned in either the life or pension areas.
-An actuary who issues such Statements of Actuarial Opinion is deemed to meet the General Qualification Standard if the actuary meets the basic education and experience requirements and continuing education requirements in any one of the areas of actuarial practice relevant to the Statement of Actuarial Opinion. - 2.3.2 Statements of Actuarial Opinion that Blend Elements of Two or More Areas of Actuarial Practice Some Statements of Actuarial Opinion may blend significant elements of two or more areas of actuarial practice (for example, reserving for continuing care retirement communities, which involves significant elements of both health and life practice).
+- education requirements in any one of the areas of actuarial practice relevant to the Statement of Actuarial Opinion. - 2.3.2 Statements of Actuarial Opinion that Blend Elements of Two or More Areas of Actuarial Practice Some Statements of Actuarial Opinion may blend significant elements of two or more areas of actuarial practice (for example, reserving for continuing care retirement communities, which involves significant elements of both health and life practice).
 An actuary who issues such Statements of Actuarial Opinion is deemed to meet the General Qualification Standard if the actuary meets the basic education and experience requirement in any one area.
 In meeting the continuing education requirement, an actuary should include material in all areas of actuarial practice relevant to the Statement of Actuarial Opinion.
-An actuary may find it prudent to work with an actuary with complementary experience and education (see Section 2.4 below) or to obtain additional experience and/or continuing education relevant to the Statement of Actuarial Opinion.

-- 2.3.3 Statements of Actuarial Opinion in Two or More Distinct Areas of Actuarial Practice An actuary may choose to issue Statements of Actuarial Opinion in two or more distinct areas of actuarial practice, although each Statement of Actuarial Opinion issued by the actuary may involve only one area of actuarial practice (for example, a life actuary might agree to conduct a reserve adequacy analysis for a health insurance company).
+An actuary may find it prudent to work with an actuary with complementary experience and education (see Section 2.4 below) or to obtain additional experience and/or continuing education relevant to the Statement of Actuarial Opinion. - 2.3.3 Statements of Actuarial Opinion in Two or More Distinct Areas of Actuarial Practice An actuary may choose to issue Statements of Actuarial Opinion in two or more distinct areas of actuarial practice, although each Statement of Actuarial Opinion issued by the actuary may involve only one area of actuarial practice (for example, a life actuary might agree to conduct a reserve adequacy analysis for a health insurance company).
 An actuary who issues Statements of Actuarial Opinion in two or more distinct areas of actuarial practice must fully satisfy the basic education and experience requirement in each area.
-In meeting the continuing education requirement, an actuary should include material in each practice area (in this example, life and health). - 2.4 Statements of Actuarial Opinion Issued by More than One Actuary An actuary who meets the General Qualification Standard may not necessarily be qualified, as required by Precept 2 of the Code of Professional Conduct, to issue a particular Statement of Actuarial Opinion.
+In meeting the continuing education requirement, an actuary should include material in each practice area (in this example, life and health). - Statements of Actuarial Opinion Issued by More than One Actuary An actuary who meets the General Qualification Standard may not necessarily be qualified, as required by Precept 2 of the Code of Professional Conduct, to issue a particular Statement of Actuarial Opinion.
 For example, the Statement of Actuarial Opinion may involve elements of an area of actuarial practice in which an actuary is not fully qualified.
 In that event, for purposes of the General Qualification Standard, an actuary may issue the Statement of Actuarial Opinion with another actuary whose basic education and experience, or continuing education, complements that of the first actuary with respect to the jointly issued Statement of Actuarial Opinion.
 Both actuaries will be deemed to meet the General Qualification Standard if their collective basic education and experience and continuing education are sufficient as to all areas of actuarial practice relevant to the Statement of Actuarial Opinion, and if they are collectively qualified under Precept 2 of the Code of Professional Conduct to issue the particular Statement of Actuarial Opinion.